 Installing OBC release 3.1

-$ sudo dpkg -i obc_3.1alpha_amd64.deb
+$ sudo dpkg -i obc_3.1.2_i386.deb

+(or the equivalent for amd64).
 Doing this may produce a message about unmet dependencies, and you can resolve them with the command

 $ sudo apt-get -f install

 (This package was built on an Debian Buster system, but should work on other Debian-based systems.)